Newfoundland and Labrador–Quebec border: Judicial determination of the boundary

-In 1888, a trial judge in Labrador advised his superiors in St. John's that the border of Labrador was not clearly defined and urged them to settle it, citing a murder trial in which the defendant moved to dismiss the proceedings due to lack of jurisdiction.
-The issue was not perceived at the time to be a high-priority one, but it was agreed that some definitions would be needed.
+In 1888, a trial judge in Labrador presided over a murder trial in which the defendant moved to dismiss the proceedings due to lack of jurisdiction.
+As a result, he advised his superiors in St. John's that the border of Labrador was not clearly defined and urged them to settle it, but the issue was not considered a high-priority one and was left for later resolution.

 In 1902, a conflict erupted between Quebec, which was part of the Dominion of Canada, and Newfoundland, a colony of the United Kingdom, when Newfoundland issued a timber licence for a Nova Scotian company on the Churchill River.
-Quebec said the act of 1898 had granted them possession over most of Labrador and therefore the licence must have been issued by Quebec's authorities and must have conformed to its laws.
+Quebec said the Quebec Boundary Extension Act, 1898 had granted them possession over most of Labrador and therefore the licence had to be issued by Quebec's authorities and had to conform to its laws.
 The company, on the other hand, contended that Newfoundland claimed all territories north of the 52nd parallel north and east of the 64th meridian west, so it did not violate anything.
-Being unable to agree, the Quebec's minister of lands, mines and fisheries, Simon-Napoléon Parent, asked the Canadian government to refer the question to the Privy Council for arbitration.
-(At that time, the Judicial Committee of the Privy Council was the court of last resort having jurisdiction over disputes between two possessions of the United Kingdom).
-The governments of Canada and Newfoundland have agreed to do so by 1920, but the case was not taken up until 1922, when the Privy Council went on to determine "the location and definition of the boundary as between Canada and Newfoundland in the Labrador Peninsula under the statutes, orders-in-council and proclamations".
+As the parties were unable to agree, Simon-Napoléon Parent, Quebec's minister of lands, mines and fisheries, asked the Canadian government to refer the question to the Judicial Committee of the Privy Council for arbitration.
+The governments of Canada and Newfoundland had agreed to do so by 1907, but it took them 15 years to agree to a common protocol.
+According to that set of rules, the Privy Council went on to determine "the location and definition of the boundary as between Canada and Newfoundland in the Labrador Peninsula under the statutes, orders-in-council and proclamations".
 The court was not tasked with drawing a new boundary, but only with issuing an interpretation of existing documents regulating Quebec's and Labrador's border to determine the possession of the Churchill River basin.